tapis-project/tutorials/apps/hello.md

 actually do is build a _Docker_ image for our application and then convert it to Singularity.
 We'll even instruct Tapis to do the conversion to Singularity for us.

-So we bgin now by building a Docker image for our application.
+So we begin now by building a Docker image for our application.
 A complete discussion of writing a Dockerfile for building a Docker image is beyond the scope of this tutorial.
 For our purposes, we'll assume we have the Dockerfile written (the repository above includes one).

-If we clone the repository and change into the `img-classify/docker_build` directory, we can build a Docker image with the following command:
+If we clone the [repository](https://github.com/tapis-project/application-repository.git) and change into the `img-classify/docker_build` directory, we can build a Docker image with the following command:

 ```